hactar/WL-Generator/README.md

 Todo
 ====

-The tool is fully functional, but coded for personal use, as such it only contains minimal error checking and you'll need to adapt it if you need a different resulting JSON structure.
+The tool is ugly but fully functional, but coded for personal use, as such it only contains minimal error checking and you'll need to adapt it if you need a different resulting JSON structure.